msaracevic/debtors-list/README.md

 To run locally as developer please start two separated bash instances.

-First instance
+First instance (Server)
- - `cd server && npm install && npm run`
+ - `cd server && npm install && npm run start`
  - this will start server on port 3000 which will power the API
    - if you have `process.env.PORT` set to something else, it will use that port but then you need to update manually `proxy` field in `frontend/package.json`.
+   - API is mocked and on each server restart values will change, however any changes in frontend will be correctly tracked by backend during one session.

-Second instance
+Second instance (Frontend)
-  - `cd frontend && npm install && npm run`
+ - `cd frontend && npm install && npm run start`
  - this will start React frontend
-    - since port `3000` will most likely be taken by server, it will offer you to start on `3001` and then all AJAX requests will automatically use proxy to port `3000`.
+   - since port `3000` will most likely be taken by server, it will offer you to start on `3001` and then all axios requests will automatically use proxy to port `3000`.

+ Test of modal component
+  - `cd frontend && npm install && npm run test`

 ## Assignment
 Create a simple (React) SPA that displays a list of debtors.